 Through the Centre for Policy and Development Systems restoration of a professional basis for Public Service has been advocated, as politicisation (ie seeking a Public Service dominated by politically-compliant-rather-than-professionally-competent 'yes men') proved damaging not only to government effectiveness, but also personally.

-Efforts have also been made to stimulate the ability of civil institutions to (a) take a lead in identifying enterprising options for community or economic development and (b) provide more modern and practical inputs to the democratic political process.
+Efforts have also been made to strengthen the ability of civil institutions to (a) take a lead in identifying enterprising options for community or economic development and (b) provide more modern and practical inputs to the democratic political process.

 Building on study of the different intellectual foundations for economic development in Western and East Asian societies, efforts have been made to explore issues related to the implications for global society of the potential 'clash of civilizations', including the war against terror and the global financial crisis as manifestations of those unresolved tensions.